 About Joseph

-My aim is to learn about the origins of alpine plants and the assembly of alpine plant communities using phylogenetic tools and genomic data.
+I am a PhD candidate advised by Dr. Hannah Marx at Cornell University and the L.H.
+Bailey Hortorium.
+My aim is to learn about the origins of alpine plants and the assembly of alpine plant communities using museum collections, genomic data, and phylogenomic tools.
 I am particularly excited about exploring these questions through Erigeron, a species-rich and charismatic genus of daisies that is well-represented in arctic and alpine habitats.

-View My CV here (updated April 2025).
+View My CV here (updated May 2025).